-It’s unfortunate that often folks who have a school named in their honor do not live to see their namesake.
-An example is Charles E. Nash, who was born in 1861 in St. Paul, Minnesota, and came to Fort Worth in 1872 with his parents.
+It’s unfortunate that folks for whom a school or other building is named often do not live to see their namesake.
+An example is Charles E. Nash.

-Charles E. Nash died on September 13, 1917.
-Charles E. Nash Elementary School was built in 1927 on Samuels Avenue—the street Nash had lived on.
+Charles E. Nash died on September 13, 1917 at age fifty-six.
 Clip is from the September 14 Star-Telegram.

 Nash is buried in Oakwood Cemetery.

-Architect Wiley G. Clarkson did Nash proud with this Spanish colonial design:
+Architect Wiley G. Clarkson did the school’s namesake proud with this Spanish colonial design: